reward-tools/dcl-sdk-6/README.md

    engine.addEntity(dispenser.booth);
    ```

-Be sure to add the [poap_assets](https://github.com/tyzoo/tyzoo.github.io/tree/master/assets/poap_assets) folder to the root of your scene
+Be sure to add the `models` and `images` folders to the root of your scene with the respective files in this repository

 ## Copyright info